Intramural Sports Rules & Policies

 The program seeks to provide exercise, recreation, and fun to participants in a relaxed, yet structured environment.
 All actions and comments, whether directed to staff, opponents, teammates, or spectators, should be constructive and conducive to fulfilling this purpose.
 Any negative actions or comments may result in a deduction of Sportsmanship Points for your team.
 For a full description of potential reasons to lose sportsmanship points, please see Section 7, Article 5 in our handbook.

 Each team will earn sportsmanship points for games played.
 Sportsmanship infractions lead to fewer points being earned per game.
-Teams will NOT advance to playoffs unless they average 3.5 sportsmanship points and have a .500 record at the end of the regular season.
+Teams will NOT advance to playoffs unless they average 3.5 sportsmanship points and are placed in the top half of their division at the end of the regular season.

 Any form of a conduct warning (yellow card, unsportsmanlike conduct, technical, etc.) will result in a loss of 1 point.
 A player receiving 2 conduct warnings will result in a loss of another 1 point and an ejection lowering the rating by a total of 2.